LebsLabs/cyprus-grants-collector_python/README.md

 🚀 Project Overview

-Cyprus Grants Collector is a Python application that aggregates, processes, and exposes data on available grants and funding programs relevant to citizens in the EU.
-This tool is part of a broader effort to make general EU funding information easily searchable and consumable for individuals, startups, and organizations.
+Cyprus Grants Collector is a Python application that aggregates, processes, and exposes data on available EU grant and funding programs relevant to citizens, startups, SMEs, municipalities, and organizations across Europe.

-Typical use cases include:
+The project aims to make EU funding information searchable, structured, and easily consumable for downstream applications such as dashboards, APIs, and data analysis tools.

+🎯 Use Cases

-Collecting grant and funding opportunities programmatically
+Programmatically collect EU grant and funding opportunities

-Making EU grant info easily searchable or filterable
+Enable search and filtering of grant information

-Powering backend services or dashboards for grant discovery
+Power backend services or dashboards for grant discovery

-📌 Grants include housing grants accross EU for SMEs, municipalities and for sure housholds & individuals throughout Europe.
+📌 Grants include housing and development grants across the EU, targeting:

+Individuals & households

+SMEs & startups

+Municipalities and public entities

+🛠️ Tech Stack

+Python

+BeautifulSoup — HTML parsing & scraping

+Pandas — Data processing and normalization

-🧠 Features
+✨ Features

 🔍 Data Collection — Scrapes or fetches grant listings from public sources (APIs / HTML pages)

-📦 Modular Python Codebase — Easy to extend with new sources or filters
+📦 Modular Codebase — Easily extensible with new sources or filters

-📊 Structured Outputs — Normalized data ready for analysis, display, or APIs, output possible in .db, .csv, .xlsx files.
+📊 Structured Outputs — Export to .db, .csv, .xlsx

-🔄 Reusable Components — Parsers, connectors, and utilities for future grant projects
+🔄 Reusable Components — Parsers, connectors, and utilities reusable across grant-related projects

+🚧 Project Status

+This project is actively under development.
+Code quality, structure, and documentation will be further improved over time.

+👤 Author:

+LebsLabs